Love Sensation: Development

 Originally, Hartman envisioned either Bette Midler or Patti LaBelle as singing "Love Sensation".
 However, after seeing Holloway perform at a nightclub, he approached her instead to sing the vocals.
 In various interviews, Holloway recalled that Hartman had her perform the song 29 times over a two-day recording session.
 She lost her voice as a result, and only recovered by putting Vicks VapoRub in her coffee.

 Samples

 Since the rise of the remix culture during the 1980s, "Love Sensation" has been heavily sampled with large portions of the song incorporated into other works.
-The original 1989 release of "Ride on Time" by Black Box sampled Holloway's "Thank you baby, 'cause you're right (sic) on time" lyric before a rerecording as well as instrumental portions by the Salsoul Orchestra, and Hartman received writing credit.
+The original 1989 release of "Ride on Time" by Black Box sampled Holloway's "Thank you baby, 'cause you're right (sic) on time" lyric before a rerecording as well as instrumental portions by the Salsoul Orchestra, and Hartman received a writing credit.

 In 1991, "Good Vibrations" by Marky Mark and the Funky Bunch lifted a sample of Holloway's singing.
-She received singing credit on the No. 1 song, giving Holloway her highest U.S. pop chart hit.
+She received a singing credit on the No. 1 song, giving Holloway her highest U.S. pop chart hit.
 Holloway even made an appearance performing the chorus in the music video.
 "Good Vibrations" itself has been frequently sampled with the inclusion of Holloway's contribution.

-Parts of the song have been sampled and re-used in songs such as:
+Parts of "Love Sensation" have been sampled and reused in songs such as: